Flowers and child at Chatfield Farms

 During guided programs at Chatfield Farms, students will break into small groups and be lead through different parts of the farm by our knowledgeable and engaging volunteers and staff, making stops along the way to delve into the hands-on activities covering the subject of study followed by self-guided exploration of the farm.

 Programs cost $6 per student for schools within SCFD and $7 per student for schools outside SCFD.
 One adult chaperone per every 10 students is required, one chaperone per every five students admitted free of charge.
-Additional chaperones are $7 each.
+Additional chaperones are $7 each and must be pre-registered and paid for along with the school group booking in order to secure this rate.

 School Group Farm Program (Grades PreK–12)